Retirement home

 A retirement home – sometimes called an old people's home, old folks' home, or old age home, although old people's home can also refer to a nursing home – or rest home, is a multi-residence housing facility intended for the elderly.

 Typically, each person or couple in the home has an apartment-style room or suite of rooms with an en-suite bathroom.
 Additional facilities are provided within the building.
 This can include facilities for meals, gatherings, recreation activities, and some form of health or hospital care.
 A place in a retirement home can be paid for on a rental basis, like an apartment, or can be bought in perpetuity on the same basis as a condominium.

 A retirement home differs from a nursing home primarily in the level of medical care given.
 Retirement communities, unlike retirement homes, offer separate and autonomous homes for residents.

-Retirement homes offer meal-making and some personal care services like, fall prevention, security and access control.
-Assisted living facilities, memory care facilities and nursing homes can all be referred to as retirement homes.
+Retirement homes offer meal-making and some personal-care services like, fall prevention, security and access control.
+Assisted-living facilities, memory-care facilities and nursing homes can all be referred to as retirement homes.
 The cost of living in a retirement home varies from $25,000 to $100,000 per year, although it can exceed this range, according to Senior Living Near Me's senior housing guide.

-In the United Kingdom, there were about 750,000 places across 25,000 retirement housing schemes in 2021 with a forecast that numbers would grow by nearly 10% over the next five years.
+In the United Kingdom, there were about 750,000 places across 25,000 retirement housing schemes in 2021 with a forecast that numbers would grow by nearly ten percent over the next five years.